Object functions for Bicep

 The union function uses the sequence of the parameters to determine the order and values of the result.

 For arrays, the function iterates through each element in the first parameter and adds it to the result if it isn't already present.
-Then, it repeats the process for the second parameter and any additional parameters.
+Then, it repeats the process for the second parameter and any other parameters.
 If a value is already present, it's earlier placement in the array is preserved.

 For objects, property names and values from the first parameter are added to the result.
 For later parameters, any new names are added to the result.
 If a later parameter has a property with the same name, that value overwrites the existing value.
 The order of the properties isn't guaranteed.